NudurupatiSurya/Tangent/Readme.md

-This App has a similar functionality to MeetUp App Still under developing some of its features.
+This App has a similar functionality to MeetUp App Still under development of some of its features.